 The electron is a negatively charged particle with angular momentum.
 A rotating electrically charged body in classical electrodynamics causes a magnetic dipole effect creating magnetic poles of equal magnitude but opposite polarity like a bar magnet.
 For magnetic dipoles, the dipole moment points from the magnetic south to the magnetic north pole.
 The electron exists in a magnetic field which exerts a torque opposing its alignment creating a potential energy that depends on its orientation with respect to the field.
 The magnetic energy of an electron is approximately twice what it should be in classical mechanics.
 The factor of two multiplying the electron spin angular momentum comes from the fact that it is twice as effective in producing magnetic moment.
 This factor is called the electronic spin g-factor.
-The persistent early spectroscopists, such as Alfred Lande, worked out a way to calculate the effect of the various directions of angular momentum.
+The persistent early spectroscopists, such as Alfred Lande, worked out a way to calculate the effect of the various directions of angular momenta.
 The resulting geometric factor is called the Lande g-factor.

-The intrinsic magnetic moment of a particle with charge q, mass m, and spin s, is
+The intrinsic magnetic moment of a particle with charge q, mass m, and spin s, is where, the dimensionless quantity g is called the g-factor.

-$$\vec{\mu}m = g \frac{q}{2m} \vec{s} \qquad \dots \qquad \dots \qquad \dots \qquad \dots \qquad \dots \qquad (2.9)$$
+$$\vec{\mu}m = g \frac{q}{2m} \vec{s} \quad \dots \qquad \dots \qquad \dots \qquad \dots \qquad \dots \qquad (2.9)$$